 It was the job of the Punchdrunk Theatre Company to put together this unconventional show.

 Founded by Felix Barret, the company has been hailed as pioneers of live theatre, providing full-roam theatrical experiences for audiences since 2000.

 “Although it’s theatrical, it’s not theatre,” MacRae said.
 “You don’t go in and you sit in an audience and watch actors.
 There’s no theatre, there’s no stage, there’s just this wonderful labyrinth of adventure.”

-Despite its initial run only being accessible for children, ‘The Crash of the Elysium’ was a runaway success during that year’s MIF, which quickly led to a limited number of shows for adult Who fans becoming available.
+Despite its initial run only being accessible for children and schools, ‘The Crash of the Elysium’ was a runaway success during that year’s MIF, it quickly led to a limited number of shows for adult Who fans becoming available.